Luca1991/DiscCheckEmu/README.md

 This project utilizes CMake.
 To build it, install Visual Studio 2022 with C++ packages and load the project as a CMake solution.
 Once loaded, press F7 to build the solution.

+## How to use

+Download the latest release from the download section and extract the archive.
+Copy DCELoader.exe, DCEAPIHook.dll and DCEConfig.yaml to your game/software installation directory.
+Edit DCEConfig.yaml writing a configuration for your target, then run DCELoader.exe and enjoy.

 ## Acknowledgements

 * Microsoft: For developing the Detours library used in this project.